 - 1. From the Home screen, select Charts. - 2.
-Select Navigation Chart, Fishing Chart, or Radar Overlay.

-- For the GPSMAP 4000 series, use the Rocker to pan the map. - For the GPSMAP 5000 series, touch and drag the Navigation screen to pan the map.
+Select Navigation Chart or Fishing Chart. - 3.
+Complete an action: - For the GPSMAP 6000 series, use the Rocker to pan the map. - For the GPSMAP 7000 series, touch and drag the Navigation screen to pan the map.

-When you pan past the edge of the map, the screen scrolls forward to provide continuous map coverage.
-The position icon () stays at your present location.
+The position icon ( ) stays at your present location.
 If the position icon leaves the map when you pan, a small window (inset map) appears on the left of the screen so you can keep track of your present position.
 The coordinate location of the cursor appears in the upper-left corner of the map, along with the distance and bearing of the cursor from your present location.